marcwieserdev/UE4-LeapMotionPlugin/README.md

 ####Passthrough Character####

 Pass-through is supported from 0.9, useful if you wish to blend real-world for AR purposes or simply wish to see where you type in vr.
-Simply select LeapPassthroughCharacter as your pawn and keep the controller as VRController
+Simply select LeapPassthroughCharacter as your pawn.

 <img src ="http://i.imgur.com/D7ifDlj.gif">